 Managing resilience is a marathon, not a sprint, said Rohit Aggarwala, commissioner of New York City's Dept. of Environmental Protection and the city's first chief climate officer.

-State and regional agency chiefs from New York and New Jersey addressed the looming mega-challenge of readying regional energy and environmental infrastructure to meet climate change-generated needs and risks.
+State and regional agency chiefs from New York and New Jersey addressed the looming mega-challenge of readying and developing regional energy and environmental infrastructure to meet climate change needs and risks.

 Aggarwala predicted compliance will require an estimated $12 billion to $15 billion in upgrades between now and 2030.
 The law remains controversial, but the DEP commissioner said it will be one of the city’s most important tools to address climate change.

-The U.S. Army Corps of Engineers is now taking the lead on an estimated $61.5-billion program to redesign New York Harbor, but city agencies are also "actively engaged," Aggarwala said.
-While the program's execution will take three decades, a few related projects are already underway.
-These include key stormwater management efforts.
-Meanwhile, the commissioner said his agency will soon take responsibility in a dedicated office to oversee citywide coastal resilience.
+The U.S. Army Corps of Engineers is now taking the lead on an estimated $61.5-billion program to redesign New York Harbor that will take three decades, but city agencies are also "actively engaged," Aggarwala said, with related projects already underway.
+Meanwhile, he said his agency will soon take responsibility in a dedicated office to oversee citywide coastal resilience.

 Related to project funding, Aggarwala said the city was “structurally disadvantaged” to receive federal funding, due to population-size limits set by the state, which processes the money.
 He said his agency was awaiting word on potential changes to that exclusion.